royledford/template-react-with-server/README.md

-# template-react-mui
-Base project template using vite/react and mui
+Template project using vite/react with MUI